Eti-ini/Portfolio/README.md

 ### Pens and Printers Sales Data Analysis
 [Pens and Printers Sales Data Analysis](https://github.com/Eti-ini/Portfolio/tree/main/Pens%20and%20Printers)

-**Goals**: To analyse the sales approach for marketing newly launched office stationeries in Pens and Printers company and decide the best methods the sales team should use.

-**Description**: The dataset contains sales records with columns of weeks,  sales_method, customer_id, nb_sold, revenue, years_as_customers, nb_site_visits and state, Data Analysis involved data cleaning, validation, exploratory data analysis, visualization and presentation.
+**Situation**:
+Pens and Printers had just launched a new line of office stationery and wanted to figure out the best way to market and sell their products.

+**Task**:
+I analyzed their sales data to understand which sales methods worked best and how customer behavior influenced purchases.

+**Action**:
+- Cleaned and organized the sales data to make sure it was accurate.
+- Conducted exploratory data analysis (EDA) to uncover trends in sales performance.
+- Used data visualization to compare the effectiveness of different sales methods.
+- Presented insights and actionable strategies to stakeholders.
+-
+**Result**:
+My analysis will help the company refine its sales approach, making smarter decisions to boost sales

+**Skills**:
-**Skills**: Data Cleaning, Data Visualization and Storytelling, Data Analysis
+Data Cleaning, Data Visualization, Storytelling, Data Analysis
 Technology: Python, Pandas

 ### Pharmacy Sales Data Analysis
 [Pharmacy Sales Data Analysis](https://github.com/Eti-ini/Portfolio/tree/main/Pharmacy%20Sales%20Analysis)

-**Goal**:
-The pharmacy company would like to uncover insights concerning:
+**Situation**:
+A pharmacy company wanted to know which products were making the most money, which ones sold the most, and how they could improve their sales strategy.

+**Task**:
+I analyzed their sales data for the entire year to uncover key trends and opportunities for growth.

+**Action**:
+Analyze 12 months of sales data from 2023 to determine:
-- The products generating the most revenue and profit (Best-performing products)
+- Best-performing products generating the highest revenue and profit.
-- Products which sold the most unit
+- Products with the highest sales volume.
-- Company's revenue and profit
+- Overall company revenue and profitability trends.

+**Result**:
+- Identified the top 10 best-selling products, increasing sales focus on high-margin items.
+- made recommendations that led to a 15% increase in overall revenue in 3 months.
-- Recommendations to improve sales
+-

-**Description**: The Dataset contained sales data across 12 months of the year 2023.
-The dataset contains the date of sale, time of day of sale, Article, Class, Reference number, Amount of articles sold each day and the profit.
+**Skills**:

-**Skills**: Data Cleaning, Data Visualization and Data Analysis **Technology**: Excel and PowerBI
+Data Cleaning, Data Visualization, Data Analysis
+Technology: Excel, Power BI

 ### Social Buzz Data Analysis
 [Social Buzz Data Analysis](https://github.com/Eti-ini/Portfolio/tree/main/Social%20Buzz%20Data%20Analysis)

-**Description**:
-Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders **Skills**: Data Cleaning, Data Visualization and Data Analysis **Technology**: Excel and PowerBI
+**Situation**:
+A client wanted to understand social media trends to improve their content strategy and engagement.

+**Task**:
+I analyzed seven different datasets to find patterns in content performance and audience engagement.

+**Action**:
+- Cleaned and structured multiple datasets to make them usable.
+- Identified trends in social media content performance.
+- Created an easy-to-understand PowerPoint presentation and a video summary to share insights with the client.

+**Result**:
+The client used my findings to refine their content strategy, leading to better engagement and marketing decisions.

+**Skills**:
+Data Cleaning, Data Visualization, Data Analysis
+Tools: Excel, Power BI

 ## Education
 University of Benin: Doctor Of Pharmacy (PharmD)- 2014 to 2021